 Best Places to Stay in Santa María La Ribera

-- Central Apartment Santa María la Ribera: This new apartment has two bedrooms, a fully-equipped kitchen, high-speed internet, and laundry facilities.
-The artwork is funky, there’s a little breakfast bar, and a dedicated workspace.
+- Central Apartment Santa María la Ribera: This new apartment has three bedrooms, a fully-equipped kitchen, high-speed internet, and a nice terrace.
+The design is funky, there’s a barbecue outside, and plenty of space.
 Click here for more information.

 - Apartment near Buenavista station: Another great budget option, this apartment is simple and “no frills”, but both the price and reviews are excellent.
-It’s well located, with lots of public transport options nearby, and has a living room, breakfast bar, kitchen, two bedrooms, and a bathroom.
+It’s well located, with lots of public transport options nearby, and has a living room, breakfast bar, kitchen, a loft, and a bathroom.
 Click here to book.

 6. Coyoacán: Where to Stay in Mexico City for Shopping